-As research coordinator, Adi works with NOAA and JISAO scientists to manage PMEL research program activities and focuses on three main areas: communication, education efforts, and program planning/management.
+As research coordinator, Adi works with scientists at NOAA and NOAA Cooperative Institutes at the University of Washington, Oregon State University and University of Hawaii scientists to manage PMEL research program activities and focuses on three main areas: communication, education, and program planning/management.

 Communication: Adi coordinates communication of laboratory research results outside of the laboratory which includes working with NOAA and OAR communications on press releases, web stories and facilitating press inquires as well as organizing and publicizing public seminars hosted at PMEL.

 Education: Adi leads PMEL's education efforts by setting up tours to PMEL and the NOAA campus, leading PMEL science activities at NOAA Science Camp and representing PMEL science at large public events.